Banks tighten credit on Asia oil traders as Hin Leong losses add to woes - sources

 The problems are threatening commerce in Singapore, Asia's commodities trade hub, the banking and trading sources said.
 Billions of dollars of physical and derivative commodities change hands in the city-state in a supply chain that links financial institutions with traders and logistics companies that deliver fuel to the Asia-Pacific region and beyond.

-The revelation of hundreds of millions of dollars of losses at Hin Leong Trading Pte Ltd (HLT), one of Asia's largest oil traders, came months after Agritrade International Pte Ltd entered into judicial management to restructure a $1.5 billion of debt, and Hontop Energy (Singapore) Pte Ltd went into receivership.
+The revelation of hundreds of millions of dollars of losses at HLT, one of Asia's largest oil traders, came months after Agritrade International Pte Ltd entered into judicial management to restructure a $1.5 billion of debt, and Hontop Energy (Singapore) Pte Ltd went into receivership.

 Scorched by losses at these companies and the crash in global oil prices LCOc1 since the start of the year, several banks are tightening credit and have also stepped up scrutiny on existing loans to oil trading companies, the sources said.